- ABMS Certification:

 - Clinical Practice:

-- Anal Cancer, Bile Duct Cancer, Colon Cancer, Esophageal Cancer, Gallbladder Cancer, Liver Cancer, Pancreatic Cancer, Gastric (Stomach) Cancer, Carcinoid Cancer-GI, Pancreatic Neuroendocrine Tumor, Small Intestine Cancer
+- Anal Cancer, Bile Duct Cancer, Colon Cancer, Esophageal Cancer, Gallbladder Cancer, Liver Cancer, Pancreatic Cancer, Stomach Cancer, Carcinoid Cancer, Pancreatic Neuroendocrine Tumor, Small Intestine Cancer, Gastrointestinal Cancer, Lutathera

 - Assistant Professor